Inequality and Animal Abandonment in Brazil: The Impact on Tourism

 Cultural aspects

-In short, to be truly pet-friendly, it's not enough to just be friendly to tourists' pets; you need to be friendly to all animals, especially locals.
+In short, to be truly pet-friendly, it's not enough to be friendly only to tourists' pets; you need to be friendly to all animals, especially locals.
 This not only improves the animals' quality of life but also attracts tourists who value animal welfare, promoting a safer and more welcoming environment for everyone.

-** Every article in which the author presents and defends his ideas and opinions, based on the interpretation of facts and data, does not necessarily reflect the opinion of the São Paulo Mais Perto program.
+**Any article in which the author presents and defends their ideas and opinions, based on the interpretation of facts and data, does not necessarily reflect the opinion of the São Paulo Mais Perto program.

 Collaborate with us!